(806) 244-4453 Fax

 Ensure a Clear Title

 Before purchasing any equipment, you will need to establish that there is a clear title.
 Also make sure that ownership can be transferred to the purchaser, lien-free.
 You will need proof of the clear title to give to your equipment lender if you are going to finance your purchase.
-If there are liens found on the equipment you have purchased, many auctions companies issue a refund.
-Check with the auction you want to attend.
-You should reach out to the auction house and ask for information on the current owner and lienholders.
-A finance company might be able to assist you in getting the lien removed, ensuring you have a clean title on the equipment you are bidding on.
+If there are liens found on the equipment you have purchased, many auction companies can issue a refund, but some only offer equipment as is with no returns.

 Secure Auction Financing to Increase Your Buying Power

-When you’re looking at bidding on any equipment at an auction, you will need to secure a pre-approved used equipment loan.
+When you’re looking at bidding on any heavy equipment at an auction, you will need to secure a pre-approved used equipment loan.
 If you bid online or at the auction site, most national sellers will require the purchaser to be paid in full before they release the equipment.
-Getting a pre-approved loan will help keep your bid on track, money-wise and increase your buying power.
+Getting a pre-approved loan will help keep your bid on track, money-wise, and increase your buying power.

 Understand the Bidding Process